samcofer/sol-eng-docker/k8s.md

   start again from a different image
 - [ ] When a config error in `launcher.kubernetes.conf`, nothing useful is logged as an error... maybe part of the problem here is that I am in docker, where all logs are useless?
+- [ ] Smarter package installation that is more linux-aware... different distributions will install to the same location = package nightmare :scream: Yuck!
+Probably only a single distro for now

 ## Debugging Tips